hangdeng/Computer-Vision-Practice/README.md

 #### Intro-to-Computer-Vision

-- The notebook repo named ['Intro-to-Computer-Vision']() was created for working on the [Udacity-Intro-to-Computer-Vision]() exercises.
+- The notebook repo named ['Intro-to-Computer-Vision']() was created for working on the [Udacity Intro to Computer Vision](https://www.udacity.com/course/introduction-to-computer-vision--ud810) exercises.